saymagic/Amberjack/README.md

 ![](img/logo.png)

-DockerAndroid based on Docker Remote API, it can get image and containter's info from docker server
+Amberjack based on Docker Remote API, it can get image and containter's info from docker server

 # How does it look like ?